Skip to Main Navigation

 Overview

 Botswana is located at the center of Southern Africa, positioned between South Africa, Namibia, Zambia, and Zimbabwe.
 One of the world’s poorest countries at independence in 1966, it rapidly became one of the fastest-growing economies.
-Significant mineral (diamond) wealth, robust institutions, prudent economic management, and a relatively small population of about 2.5 million (2022), have made it an upper-middle-income country with an aspiration of becoming a high-income country.
+Significant diamond wealth, robust institutions, prudent economic management, and a relatively small population of about 2.5 million (2022), have made it an upper-middle-income country with an aspiration of becoming a high-income country.
+At the same time, as one of the most unequal countries in the world, Botswana faces significant development challenges - some of which are similar to those faced by countries at lower income levels.

 Political Context

-Botswana’s stable political environment includes a multi-party democratic tradition, with general elections held every five years.
-The ruling Botswana Democratic Party (BDP) has been in power since independence.
-In October 2019, Botswana held its 11th general elections, with President Mokgweetsi Eric Masisi assuming the presidency.
-The next election is scheduled for October 2024.
+Botswana’s stable political environment includes a peaceful, multi-party democratic tradition, with general elections held every five years.
+The ruling Botswana Democratic Party (BDP) has been in power since independence in 1966.

 Economic Overview

-Botswana’s macroeconomic policy framework is anchored in prudent macroeconomic policies and robust economic institutions, particularly around managing diamond revenue.
+Botswana’s macroeconomic policy framework has historically been anchored in prudent macroeconomic policies and solid economic institutions, particularly around managing diamond revenue.
 It has contributed to a long period of positive economic growth.
-But Botswana's reliance on diamonds and a public sector-driven model have made the economy vulnerable to external shocks, as diamonds contribute over 90% of total exports and are a major source of fiscal revenues.
-The latest example was the impact of COVID-19 in 2020 when the economy contracted by 8.7%.
-But it has since rebounded strongly supported by the easing of the pandemic and favorable external demand for diamonds.
-Inequality in Botswana remains among the highest in the world, job creation lags, and unemployment is structurally high at 25.4% (end of 2022).
+But over time, Botswana's reliance on diamonds and a public sector-driven model have made the economy vulnerable to external shocks, as diamonds contribute over 90% of total exports and are a major source of fiscal revenues.

 Social Context